-Classic Series – SL Series Sterilizers are perfect for both experienced and non-experienced end users.
+Classic Series – SL Series Sterilizers are perfect for both experienced and non-experienced end users, for both residential and commercial UV water treatment.
 UV Sterilization is versatile technology used for disinfecting water, other opaque liquids, hard surfaces and air.
-Using the same germicidal rays as the sun, but hundreds of times stronger, UV offers a reliable, cost effective, environmentally friendly alternative to chemicals and their resulting bi-products.
+Using the same germicidal rays as the sun, but hundreds of times stronger, UV offers a reliable, cost effective, environmentally friendly alternative to chemicals and their resulting biproducts.

 UV Sterilization is a purely physical process so it doesn’t alter water’s chemistry, taste, smell or pH.

 The SL Series is compact and lightweight, ideal for large ponds, aquariums, and water features.
 SL Series units are lightweight units designed for maximum UV effectiveness, and offer a hybrid mix between having a needing something bigger than a Classic and smaller than a Viper Series.

 *Aqua Ultraviolet does not recommend utilizing Wipers with Salt Water and if utilized in this manner will void warranty on the Wiper parts.

 Where do I install my UV?

 The best place to install your Aqua Ultraviolet Sterilizer is after the filter.
 If an after the filter installation is not

 feasible, your saltwater or freshwater sterilizer can be installed before the filter, but it will take a little longer to work.
 If installed before

 the filter, be aware that a small rock passing from the pump can break the quartz sleeve.
 It is recommended